Living from the inside out: Notes on values-based living

 Goals are destinations.
 They sound like: run a marathon; get that job; finish this project; reach that summit; publish this article.
 You can check them off a list - you either reach them or you don't.

 Values are directions.
-They sound more like: moving and nourishing my body in ways that feel good; being present with my loved ones; creating a home that feels like me; being present, compassionate, and honest with my clients; writing authentically on topics that matter to me.
-We never really check them off - we live them out, every day, imperfectly.
+They sound more like: moving and nourishing my body in ways that feel good; being present with my loved ones; creating a home that feels like me/my family; being present, compassionate, and honest with my clients; writing authentically on topics that matter to me.
+We never really check them off - we live them out, day by day, imperfectly.

 Think of two people hiking the same mountain.
 One has a goal: reach the summit.
 The other has a value: be present in nature, challenge myself and enjoy the ride.